osman-1002/GraphRNN/README.md

 Both of which are implemented in `eval/stats.py`, using multiprocessing python module.
 One can easily extend the evaluation to compute MMD for other distribution of graphs.

-We also compute the orbit counts for each graph, represented as a high-dimensional data point.
-We then compute the MMD between the two _sets of sampled points_ using ORCA (see http://www.biolab.si/supp/orca/orca.html) at `eval/orca`.
+the orbit counts for each graph is also computed, represented as a high-dimensional data point. the MMD between the two _sets of sampled points_ is then computed using ORCA (see http://www.biolab.si/supp/orca/orca.html) at `eval/orca`.
 One first needs to compile ORCA by
 ```bash
 g++ -O2 -std=c++11 -o orca orca.cpp`